arvindrameshwar/arvindrameshwar.github.io/about.md

 ### As Full Papers in Journals or Conferences

-1. V. Arvind Rameshwar and Anshoo Tandon, "**On improving the composition privacy loss in differential privacy for fixed estimation error**," Mar.
+1. V. Arvind Rameshwar and Anshoo Tandon, "**On improving the composition privacy loss in differential privacy for fixed estimation error**," resubmitted to the IEEE Transactions on Information Theory, Mar.
 2025. [[arXiv](https://arxiv.org/abs/2405.06261)]

 2. V. Arvind Rameshwar and Anshoo Tandon, "**Bounding user contributions for user-level differentially private mean estimation**," under review at the IEEE Signal Processing Letters, Feb.
 2025. [[arXiv](https://arxiv.org/abs/2502.04749)]